aroberge/reeborg-world-creation/included/loading-worlds.md

 The name argument is what will be displayed in the html selector.
 Later in the session, if needed, you will be able to load this world by simply using `World(name)`.

-### Caveat
+> **\[danger\] This may fail**
+>

-To load a resource, such as a world or an image, from a third party site, an intermediate server is used (see the appendix about CORS) and the result may not always be reliable.
+> To load a resource, such as a world or an image, from a third party site, an intermediate server is used \(see the appendix about CORS\) and the result may not always be reliable.
+>

-A more reliable approach is for me to add your resources to the server where Reeborg's World is hosted.
+> A more reliable approach is for me to add your resources to the server where Reeborg's World is hosted.
 Contact me for more details.

 ### Sharing with a custom URL